coreyhaines/coreyhaines.github.io/_posts/2014-05-18-four-second-tests.markdown

 <iframe width="420" height="315" src="//www.youtube.com/embed/vV0GEE7pd1g" frameborder="0" allowfullscreen></iframe>

 The four-second test run is obviously okay for some people, but I prefer to keep my flow uninterrupted and my feedback loop very small.
+And, the changes I'm making add very little complexity, and in fact emphasize when I'm doing the wrong thing from a design perspective.
 As with everything, the choice is yours and highly dependent on your style.

 The original code for this can be seen at <a href="https://github.com/coreyhaines/bawch">my video series' repository</a>.